Kunal-Preet/Project1/README.txt

 Coded visual aspects of contact.html, kids.html.
 S.E.O.

-We have implemented a two tone website. - Dark Red and Black for visual asthetics.
+We have implemented a two tone website. - Dark Red and Black for visual asthetics in addition to keeping in mind the contrasts and proximity principles..

-Its a mobile friendly website with easy navigation controls. hover effects and animations are used wherever needed.
+Its a mobile friendly website with easy navigation controls.

+Hover effects and animations are used wherever needed to increase the visual appeal of the website.

 Appropriate fonts are used throughout the website and special fonts are used in cover images for additional style.

 The website is Search Engine Optimised with specific keywords , alt tags, content added in the head and body of the file.

 To improve the website's accessibility compliance,there are valid html codes, Lang attribute is added,descriptive links and labels are used,accessible images are added.